 - 1. Please read and understand the instructions thoroughly before using the kit. - 2.
-This kit is designed to measure anti-PEG IgM levels in serum collected ≈7 days after immunization with PEG.
-Serum collected at post-immunization times greater than 7 days may contain elevated levels of anti-PEG IgG that compete with anti-PEG IgM for the immobilized PEG, thereby causing interference. - 3.
-All reagents should be allowed to reach room temperature (25°C) before use. - 4.
+All reagents should be allowed to reach room temperature (25°C) before use. - 3.
 The wash procedure is critical.
-Insufficient washing will result in poor precision and falsely elevated absorbance readings. - 5.
+Insufficient washing will result in poor precision and falsely elevated absorbance readings. - 4.
 Use only the wash solution and dilution buffer provided with the kit.
-PEG and PEGylated compounds are found in many buffers conventionally used in ELISA's and cannot be used with this kit. - 6.
-Kits are validated using plate shakers set at 150 rpm and 25°C. Performance of the assay at lower temperatures and/or mixing speeds will result in lower absorbance values. - 7.
+PEG and PEGylated compounds are found in many buffers conventionally used in ELISA's and cannot be used with this kit. - 5.
+Kits are validated using plate shakers set at 150 rpm and 25°C. Performance of the assay at lower temperatures and/or mixing speeds will result in lower absorbance values. - 6.
 Optimal results are achieved if, at each step, reagents are pipetted into the wells of the microtiter plate within 5 minutes.